 The School of Engineering offer scholarships throughout the year, check the page regularly for the latest funding opportunities.

-- Contact the Course Coordinator and School of Engineering Team.
+- Contact the Course Coordinator Dr Alan Bloodworth and the School of Engineering Team.

-- Application Enquiries contact the Postgraduate Admissions Team.
+- Application Enquiries contact the central Postgraduate Admissions Team.

 - Book your visit to the School or join us on our virtual open day.